 About the position type:

-- Prepare periodic summaries of interiors project status; assist in development and execution of punch list work and final completion.
+Prepare summaries of project status, coordinate final completion and assist in creating and execution of project punch lists and final inspections.

 Need to have: